yujunz/gitlab.com-runbooks/howto/canary.md

 ### HOW TO STOP ALL PRODUCTION TRAFFIC TO CANARY

-Canary is the first stage that receives production traffic, if you want to stop all production traffic from reaching canary execute the following command in the [chef-repo bin dir](https://dev.gitlab.org/cookbooks/chef-repo/tree/master/bin):
+Canary is the first stage that receives production traffic, if you want to stop all non-cookie production traffic from reaching canary execute the following command in the [chef-repo bin dir](https://dev.gitlab.org/cookbooks/chef-repo/tree/master/bin):

 ```